yuhko-msft/microsoft-graph-docs/api-reference/beta/api/serviceprincipal-delete-permissiongrantpreapprovalpolicies.md

 ---
-title: "Unassign a permissionGrantPreApprovalPolicy from a servicePrincipal"
+title: "Remove a permissionGrantPreApprovalPolicy from a servicePrincipal"
-description: "Unassign a permissionGrantPreApprovalPolicy from servicePrincipal."
+description: "Remove a permissionGrantPreApprovalPolicy from servicePrincipal."
 author: "yuhko-msft"
 ms.localizationpriority: medium
 ms.prod: "applications"
 doc_type: apiPageType
 ---

-# Unassign a permissionGrantPreApprovalPolicy from a servicePrincipal
+# Remove a permissionGrantPreApprovalPolicy from a servicePrincipal
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]